Cleaning Myths You Need to Stop Believing—and What to Do Instead

 Like newspaper being used to clean mirrors, hairspray has been touted as a stain remover for many years.
 Unfortunately, also like newspaper, the formula for hairspray has changed over time—and while alcohol-free versions are better for your hair, they’re not as good at removing stains as they once were.
 So next time you spill red wine all over your white dress, reach for an actual stain remover, or opt for a homemade version using vinegar or hydrogen peroxide.

-Find out 13 bad cleaning habits you didn’t know you had.
+Check out more cleaning mistakes you didn’t know you were making.

 Myth: Wash all clothes in cold water